bnohara/global_workload_balancing/README.md

 2. Provide a framework for determining the capacity for each region
 3. Calculate how many tasks to transfer between regions to achieve balanced volume

+The Jupyter notebook has the code, visualizations, and analysis for this project.
+The csv files are the altered query results from an internal database.